-Activities will include: 1) working with US Population Health Institute on evaluation metrics and measures and contract for services as needed; 2) work with the City data team to finalize data sharing processes and agreements between partners; and 3) create a safe and secure location to store sensitive patient/ client records, interactions, and follow up information.
+Activities under this project will include:

+- 1) working with US Population Health Institute on evaluation metrics and measures and contract for services as needed; - 2) work with the City data team to finalize data sharing processes and agreements between partners; and - 3) create a safe and secure location to store sensitive patient/ client records, interactions, and follow up information.

-Primarily Serving Disadvantaged Communities Are programs primarily serving disadvantaged communities?
-Yes Total funds allocated to disadvantaged communitiesTo be determined Project Demographic Distribution What Impacted and/or Disproportionally Impacted population does this project primarily serve?
-As of July 2022, the contract between PHMDC and the City is being finalized and services have not started; demographics served are to be determined, but the City anticipate all funding to be directed to impacted/ disproportionately impacted individuals and household
+Primarily Serving Disadvantaged Are programs primarily serving disadvantaged communities?Yes Communities Total funds allocated to disadvantaged communitiesTo be determined Project Demographic Distribution What Impacted and/or Disproportionally Impacted population does this project primarily serve?
+Demographics served are to be determined, but the City anticipate all funding to be directed to impacted/ disproportionately impacted individuals and household Use of Evidence